FlisherOfatale/Afterburner_Toolhead_PCB_Neo/README.md

 Please reach out to me if you have interesting script to suggest, I'll add them to the repository.

-# Afterburner Toolhead PCB - Neo XL v1.0 #
+# Flisher's Afterburner Toolhead PCB - Neo XL v1.0 #
 The Neo XL variant was created with the following idea in mind:
 * Maintain Hartk ERCF Toolhead PCB form factor
 * Add features such have voltage option, NeoPixel, Led Strip.